 Western Mongolia is dominated by the Altai Mountains physically and culturally.
-The Altai have functioned for thousands of years as a homeland for the nomadic cultures of Eurasia including the Kazakhs – Mongolia’s largest ethnic minority group with approximately 100,000 living in the provinces of western Mongolia.
+The Altai have functioned for thousands of years as a homeland for the nomadic cultures of Eurasia including the Kazakhs – Mongolia’s largest ethnic minority group representing 3-4% of Mongolia’s population (Mongolia’s entire population is just over 3.2 million people).
 Hunting with eagles (‘berkutchi’) is a form of falconry traditionally found throughout the Eurasian steppe.
-It is still practiced by the Kazakhs of western Mongolia and in 2011 UNESCO added Kazakh eagle hunting to the List of the Intangible Cultural Heritage of Humanity, as an example of living human heritage.
+It is still practised by a percentage of the Kazakhs of western Mongolia and in 2011 UNESCO added Kazakh eagle hunting to the List of the Intangible Cultural Heritage of Humanity, as an example of living human heritage.

-But to experience real Kazakh eagle hunting, you need to head out into the remote Altai Mountains – and you need to visit in the Mongolian winter.
+But to experience real Kazakh eagle hunting you need to visit in the Mongolian winter.

 Jess @ Eternal Landscapes Mongolia